Talking to children about erections | Helpful tips & advice

-Let’s talk about erections in children, as it is topic that a lot of parents have questions about it in my free Facebook sex education group for parents, that parent group.
+Let’s talk about erections in children, as it is a topic that a lot of parents ask me about.

 When do children start getting erections?